JavadEDev/slicemeup-pizza/README.md

   >
 </p>

 > Spin up a modern pizza‑ordering SaaS in minutes.
-This template bundles a React 19 + Vite front‑end with an Express/Node back‑end, wiring them together for local development, CI, and zero‑config deployment on Vercel.
+This template bundles a React 19 + Vite front‑end with a Node.js with Fastify framework back‑end, wiring them together for local development, CI, and zero‑config deployment on Vercel.

 ## Why use this template?